ICloud: Advanced Data Protection

 On December 7, 2022, Apple announced Advanced Data Protection for iCloud, an option to enable end-to-end encryption for almost all iCloud data including Backups, Notes, Photos, and more.
 The only data classes that are ineligible for Advanced Data Protection are Mail, Contacts, and Calendars, in order to preserve the ability to sync third-party clients with IMAP, CardDAV or CalDAV.

-The feature became available to U.S. customers on December 13 with the release of iOS/iPadOS 16.2 and macOS 13.1, and was expanded to the rest of the world on January 23, 2023, with iOS/iPadOS 16.3 and macOS 13.2.
+The feature became available to US customers on December 13 with the release of iOS/iPadOS 16.2 and macOS 13.1, and was expanded to the rest of the world on January 23, 2023, with iOS/iPadOS 16.3 and macOS 13.2.
 Users must upgrade to these versions to be able to enable the feature.

 Apple prevents users from enabling Advanced Data Protection from a device that was recently added to their iCloud account, in order to prevent hackers from locking users out of their files by enabling encryption.

+On 7 February 2025, US media reports revealed that Apple had received a "technical capability notice" under the UK's Investigatory Powers Act 2016, ordering them to break the encryption on iCloud backups using Advanced Data Protection worldwide.
+The public disclosure of such orders is illegal.

+Two weeks later, on 21 February 2025, an Apple spokesperson told several news outlets that Advanced Data Protection would no longer be available to new users in the UK and that existing UK users would need to disable this feature.
+In early March 2025, Apple has reportedly made an appeal to the Investigatory Powers Tribunal.

 Privacy

-Apple has been scanning iCloud Mail for child abuse material starting in 2019.
-On August 5, 2021, Apple confirmed it has planned to started scanning iCloud Photos for the same reason.
-After receiving a public backlash against Apple scanning private photos, Apple backed down from its plans to scan iCloud Photos, and canceled them altogether in December 2022.
+Apple started scanning images sent via iCloud Mail for child pornography in 2019.
+On August 5, 2021, Apple confirmed it had planned to start scanning iCloud Photos for the same reason.
+However, after receiving a public backlash against scanning unencrypted unuploaded photos, Apple backed down from its plans to scan iCloud Photos, and canceled them altogether in December 2022.

 China

-In February 2018, Apple announced that iCloud users in China would have their data, including encryption data, on servers called "云上贵州" located in the country to comply with local regulations.
+In February 2018, Apple announced that iCloud users in China would have their data, including encryption data, on servers called "Cloud Guizhou" (in Chinese "云上贵州") located in the country to comply with local regulations.
 This raised concerns from human rights activists who claim that it may be used to track dissidents.
 In response, CEO Tim Cook stated that Apple encryption was "the same in every country in the world," including China.

 On June 7, 2021, during the WWDC event, Apple announced that iCloud's new 'private relay' feature would not work in China for regulatory reasons.